PG Era: Major storylines and stars

-During the PG Era, Jeff Hardy won the WWE Championship for the first time at Armageddon 2008.
-His subsequent 2009 feud with CM Punk was described as "shockingly real" given the PG Era, as Punk referenced Hardy's real-life drug addiction.
+After Jeff Hardy won the WWE Championship at Armageddon in 2008, he feuded with CM Punk in 2009, which Conor Casey of ComicBook.com described as "shockingly real" despite the focus towards family-friendly content during the PG Era, as Punk referenced Hardy's real-life drug addiction.
 Their rivalry culminated in a TLC match at SummerSlam, which Punk won, and Hardy subsequently left the company.
-CM Punk became a "megastar" in the summer of 2011 during his feud with John Cena, the pinnacle of which saw him defeat Cena for the WWE Championship at Money in the Bank and SummerSlam respectively in two well-received matches.
-During his 2011 storyline with Cena, Punk delivered a worked shoot promo (known as "The Pipebomb"), with a style and tone far away from the typical PG content.
-Bleacher Report writes: "Punk turned the company on its head for a few short years and gave fans a taste of what an alternative to the advertiser-obsessed promotion could look like."
+Punk became a "megastar" in the summer of 2011 during his feud with John Cena, the pinnacle of which saw him defeat Cena for the WWE Championship at Money in the Bank and SummerSlam in highly acclaimed matches.
+During this feud, Punk delivered a worked shoot promo, known as "The Pipebomb", with a style and tone far away from the typical TV-PG content.
+Bleacher Report wrote, "Punk turned the company on its head for a few short years and gave fans a taste of what an alternative to the advertiser-obsessed promotion could look like."

-Future stars such as Alberto Del Rio, Daniel Bryan, Sheamus, Drew McIntyre, The Wyatt Family (Bray Wyatt, Luke Harper and Erick Rowan) and The Shield (Roman Reigns, Dean Ambrose, Seth Rollins) all made their debuts during this time.
-The ECW brand was discontinued in 2010 and replaced with NXT, which serves as a developmental brand for the company.
-The Nexus (a stable initially started out by 7 original members of NXT) storyline was heavily featured between 2010–2011, with the decision for John Cena to dominate the entire stable throughout its existence being heavily panned by critics.